Artemmkin/infrastructure-as-code-tutorial/docs/05-terraform.md

 So before we can actually create a VM using Terraform, we need to define a configuration of a [google cloud provider](https://www.terraform.io/docs/providers/google/index.html) and download it on our system.

 Create another file inside `terraform` folder and call it `providers.tf`.
-Put provider configuration in it (make sure to change the project ID):
+Put provider configuration in it:

 ```
 provider "google" {